Qantas' discount airline using Avalon Airport near

 some countries require you to apply for a permit if

-medicines contain "controlled substances" which
+medicines contain "controlled substances" which include

-valium), sleeping tablets, epilepsy medications, cough
+sleeping tablets, epilepsy medications, cough medicines

 you may not be allowed to take more than 3 months of any